Statement Of Policies For Teaching Apprentices

 The TA Consultant is available as a trouble-shooter to assist TAs throughout the year.
 In addition, the TAC will keep TAs informed of University policies affecting them, and teach the TA training course during the Spring quarter.
 The duties and responsibilities of the TAC are described in further detail below.

 TAs are encouraged to discuss any problems that they encounter with the professor teaching the course.
-In addition, TAs should feel free to discuss problems with any or all of the following individuals: the TA Consultant, the Director of Graduate Studies, the Student Affairs Officer, and the Graduate Linguistics Circle representative.
+In addition, TAs should feel free to discuss problems with any or all of the following individuals: the TA Consultant, the Director of Graduate Studies, the Graduate Student Affairs Officer, and the Graduate Linguistics Circle representative.
 It is in the interest of all concerned (TAs, faculty, and students enrolled in the course) for problems to be addressed and resolved as soon as possible.

 3. Supervising Faculty Responsibilities